sakai135/wsl-vpnkit/README.md

   * For corporate DNS servers or suffixes, see [WSL network settings](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#network-settings).
   * For HTTP(S) proxies, see WSL's [`autoProxy` setting](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#considerations-when-using-autoproxy-for-httpproxy-mirroring-in-wsl).
 You may need to configure the proxies manually.
   * For HTTPS certificate failures, [install your organization's root CA in your distro](https://documentation.ubuntu.com/server/how-to/security/install-a-root-ca-certificate-in-the-trust-store/).
-* On start, `wsl-vpnkit` will do simple checks using `example.com` and `1.1.1.1` by default.
-While these checks do not block any functionality, you can set `CHECK_HOST` and `CHECK_DNS` to use values that are more relevant to you.
 * Ports on the WSL 2 VM are [accessible from the Windows host using `localhost`](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-linux-networking-apps-from-windows-localhost).
 * Ports on the Windows host are accessible from WSL 2 using `host.containers.internal`, `192.168.127.254` or [the IP address of the host machine](https://docs.microsoft.com/en-us/windows/wsl/networking#accessing-windows-networking-apps-from-linux-host-ip).
 * [ICMP is not forwarded outside the network](https://github.com/containers/gvisor-tap-vsock/#limitations)